-The current standard of care for Gaucher patients is enzyme replacement therapy with either Cerezyme or, since its U.S. approval in February 2010, VPRIV.
+The current standard of care for Gaucher patients is enzyme replacement therapy.
 Enzyme replacement therapy is a medical treatment in which recombinant enzymes are infused into patients in whom the enzyme is lacking or dysfunctional.
 Taliglucerase alfa has an amino acid, glycan and three-dimensional structure that is very similar to Cerezyme, which is a mammalian cell expressed version of the same protein.
 We believe taliglucerase alfa may prove more cost-effective than the currently marketed alternatives due to the cost benefits of expression through our ProCellEx protein expression system.

-Currently, patients are being treated with taliglucerase alfa on a commercial basis in the United States and, both within and outside of the United States, through our clinical trials and related studies, in compassionate use programs, special access agreements, named patient provisions and other programs designed to ensure that treatments are available to Gaucher patients in light of recent shortages of approved treatments.
-In July 2009, following a request by the FDA, we submitted a treatment protocol to the FDA in order to address an expected shortage of the current enzyme replacement therapy approved for Gaucher disease.
-The treatment protocol was approved by the FDA in August 2009, and we are continuing to treat patients in the United States under this protocol as it winds down with patients being moved to commercial treatment with Elelyso.
+Currently, patients are being treated with taliglucerase alfa on a commercial basis in the United States, and, we anticipate that patients will be treated on a commercial basis in Israel shortly.
+Globally, patients are being treated through our clinical trials and related studies, compassionate use programs, special access agreements, named patient provisions and other programs designed to ensure that treatments are available to Gaucher patients in light of recent shortages of approved treatments.
 On July 13, 2010, we announced that the French regulatory authority had granted an Autorisation Temporaire d'Utilisation (ATU), or Temporary Authorization for Use, for taliglucerase alfa for the treatment of Gaucher disease.
 An ATU is the regulatory mechanism used by the French Health Products and Safety Agency to make non-approved drugs available to patients in France when a genuine public health need exists.
 This ATU allows Gaucher patients in France to receive treatment with taliglucerase alfa before marketing authorization for the product is granted in the European Union.
 Payment for taliglucerase alfa has been secured through government allocations to hospitals.
 In addition to the United States and France, taliglucerase alfa is currently being provided to Gaucher patients under special access agreements or named patient provisions in Brazil and in other countries.
 Hundreds of patients, in the aggregate, have been treated with taliglucerase alfa.